green-coding-solutions/documentation/content/en/docs/help/troubleshooting.md

 - Are the containers on the same network?
 Check with `docker inspect CONTAINER_ID`
 - Can access the container through browser when mapping the ports to the host OS?
 (See also debug mode for this)

+## Working `docker compose` setup, but not in GMT
+- Some features that are standard of the [compose file](https://docs.docker.com/compose/compose-file/compose-file-v2/) might not be implemented.
+Check our [Docs](https://docs.green-coding.berlin) if a feature you need is implemented.
+- Are you accessing with `http://localhost` ?
+This will not work in the GMT as it makes an internal network for the containers and does not know anything about the host machines.
+Please use the container names here.

 ## Run fails because *volumes*, *environment* or *ports* are in the `usage_scenario.yml`
 - If you just copied your `docker-compose.yml` and wanted to reuse it but do not need the functionality, then consider using the `--skip-unsafe` flag.
 - If you need the functionality then consider the `--allow-unsafe` flag